 Sylvia: She”s playing piano when they sing “Don”t Cry Out Loud.”

 Ellwood: And people in the audience, they don’t recognize her-

 Sylvia: She”s the muse of the movie and so she”s like this angel, you know?
 Well, honestly, she is, I mean, [her songs] score all of Clark”s big moments and in really sort of unexpected ways.
-I had not met her, we”ve been emailing, and I said, “God, it would be really fun [if she was playing the piano while they sing the song].”
+I had not met her, we”ve been emailing, and I said, “God, it would be really fun .”
 First I asked the kids, I said, “OK, I”ve been emailing with Melissa Manchester, I want to make sure you”re OK singing ‘Don”t Cry Out Loud’ in front of her.”
 Because that”s a big thing.
 I mean, the kids, they can carry a tune, but they”re not power balladeers, you know?
 And they were like, “Rock on.”
 That’s just how kind of fearless Jeremy and Juno were.
 They were like, “We will sing ‘Don”t Cry Out Loud’ right in front of Melissa Manchester and we will butcher it with a smile on our face.”
 So, she came and not only was she sort of this angel sort of handing off her song to Juno, she also “appears” when Juno leaves Clark by the side of the road with his dad, the one new song of Melissa”s in the movie that she wrote for that moment.
 It”s sort of like this angel from the future coming to encourage Danielle to keep going.